 It's not always easy to choose private health insurance cover that suits you and your family.
-There are lots of options available so it's a good idea to work out what you need.
-Find out what questions to ask to help you make a good choice.
+There are lots of options so it's a good idea to work out what you need.
+These questions can help you decide what policy is right for you.

 - Do you already have health insurance?

 - What type of cover do you need?

 - Who do you need to cover and are they eligible for Medicare?

 Think about what your current policy offers and whether your needs have changed.
 Waiting periods may apply to new or higher benefits.